 – Facebook ads are going to potentially look less profitable as viability is lost on conversion data.

 – Managing Facebook ads is going to take more skill.
-The Facebook AI is going to have fewer data to work with and so potentially ads manager will become more manual. (currently, Facebook advises each ad set needs 50 conversion events per week before the AI can really kick in.
+The Facebook AI is going to have less data to work with and so potentially ads manager will become more manual.
+(Currently, Facebook advises each ad set needs 50 conversion events per week before the AI can really kick in.
 Hitting the 50 number is going to become harder.)

 What can you do now as an advertiser?

 IOS 14 is scheduled to start rolling out the week beginning April 26th.
 This doesn’t mean the changes will be felt immediately as not all users will update their phone immediately, but as time goes on more users will update and the impact will grow.